Link Search Menu Expand Document

 web-server ~$ docker ps

 If your server is up and running, returning responses, you’re done!
-Submit any config changes, and have the TL fill out the team submission form with your running server’s IP address (you can make DNS entries in a future assignment).
+Submit any config changes, and have the TL fill out the team submission.

 Grading criteria